 )

-,MTD AS (
+,"00" AS (

-SELECT 1 AS SEQ, JOB, PROC_SCHEMA, DEPENDENCY
+SELECT 0 AS SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM JD WHERE DEPENDENCY is null

 )

-,EXT AS (
+,"01" AS (

-SELECT 2 AS SEQ, JOB, PROC_SCHEMA, DEPENDENCY
+SELECT 1 AS SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM JD WHERE DEPENDENCY IN (SELECT JOB FROM "00")

 )

-,STG AS (
+,"02" AS (

-SELECT 3 AS SEQ, JOB, PROC_SCHEMA, DEPENDENCY
+SELECT 2 AS SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM JD WHERE DEPENDENCY IN (SELECT JOB FROM "01")

 )

-,DV AS (
+,"03" AS (

-SELECT 4 AS SEQ, JOB, PROC_SCHEMA, DEPENDENCY
+SELECT 3 AS SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM JD WHERE DEPENDENCY IN (SELECT JOB FROM "02")

 )

-SELECT SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM MTD
+SELECT SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM "00"

 UNION ALL

-SELECT SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM EXT
+SELECT SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM "01"

 UNION ALL

-SELECT SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM STG
+SELECT SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM "02"

 UNION ALL

-SELECT SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM DV
+SELECT SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM "03"

 UNION ALL

-SELECT 5 AS SEQ, JOB, PROC_SCHEMA, DEPENDENCY
+SELECT SEQ, JOB, PROC_SCHEMA, DEPENDENCY FROM "04"

 -- Create task for logging start of FMC

-SELECT JOB INTO var_job FROM JOBS WHERE SEQ = 1;
+SELECT JOB INTO var_job FROM JOBS WHERE SEQ = 0;

-SELECT PROC_SCHEMA INTO proc_schema FROM JOBS WHERE SEQ = 1;
+SELECT PROC_SCHEMA INTO proc_schema FROM JOBS WHERE SEQ = 0;

-var_sql := 'CREATE OR REPLACE TASK EXEC_'||UPPER(var_job)||' WAREHOUSE = '||warehouse||' AFTER EXEC_'||UPPER(dag_name)||' AS
+var_sql := ''CREATE OR REPLACE TASK EXEC_''||UPPER(var_job)||'' WAREHOUSE = ''||var_wh||'' AFTER EXEC_''||UPPER(dag_name)||'' AS

 BEGIN

-CALL '||UPPER(proc_schema)||'.'||UPPER(var_job)||'('''||dag_name||''', TO_VARCHAR(SYSTEM$GET_PREDECESSOR_RETURN_VALUE()), TO_VARCHAR(CURRENT_TIMESTAMP::timestamp));
+CALL ''||UPPER(proc_schema)||''.''||UPPER(var_job)||''(''''''||dag_name||'''''', TO_VARCHAR(SYSTEM$GET_PREDECESSOR_RETURN_VALUE()), TO_VARCHAR(CURRENT_TIMESTAMP::timestamp));

 CALL SYSTEM$SET_RETURN_VALUE(SYSTEM$GET_PREDECESSOR_RETURN_VALUE());